Hans Christian Andersen's House, Odense.

 I tell stories about the Viking Monuments in Jelling, Samsø Energy Academy, the folk high school Brogården, the centre of art and culture Brandts, the Danish Broadcasting Cooperation, the National Museum, Louisiana Museum of Modern Art, the Ministry of Culture and other sights.
 I may also touch on the life and work of the poet Hans Christian Andersen.

 The stories assemble and become a narrative about Danish traditions of popular culture, high culture and cultural politics.
+Visionary culture can help us find ways out of the corona crisis and through the climate crisis.

 Our means of transport is an air balloon, and we fly over the farmers' culture of the 1800s, the industrial culture of the 1900s towards an unknown future.